Nova Scotia on Stamps

 Prime Minister of Canada - May 1, 1896 - July 8, 1896

 Born in Amherst, Tupper was the longest surviving Father of Confederation and shortest serving Prime Minister.
-When he was elected to the first Federal Parliament in 1867,

 he was the only Nova Scotia MP in favour of Confederation.